Helping Seniors Live Independently—With Dignity and Support

 Legal Assistance – Provision of legal advice, counseling and representation by an attorney or other person acting under the supervision of an attorney.

-NFCSP Public Education – Basic, remedial, or continuing education services to assist individuals to acquire knowledge about services and/or skills suited to their needs and/or caregiving role and needs.
+Public Education – Basic, remedial, or continuing education services to assist individuals to acquire knowledge about services and/or caregiving role.
 This service is in a group setting.
 It includes contacts with several current or potential clients/caregivers.
-Examples of activities that qualify as this service are providing educational seminars or the lending or showing of educational tapes, and distributing brochures
+Examples of activities that qualify as this service are providing educational seminars or the lending or showing of educational tapes, and distributing brochures increase awareness of services, including outreach within the community.

 Connect, Learn, and Thrive